The 3 Types of Hearing Loss, Its Causes, and How to Treat It

 - Refer to Sensorineural and Conductive hearing loss causes

-Hearing aids are offered in the following sizes.
-While some sizes offer better amplification for different types of hearing loss, we can ensure you a comfortable fit with minimal visibility.
+Hearing aids are offered in various styles: receiver-in-canal (RIC BTE), behind-the-ear (BTE), completely-in-the-canal (CIC), and in-the-ear (ITE).
+While some styles, models, and sizes of hearing aids offer different technological features and some better amplification, we can ensure you a comfortable fit with minimal visibility.

 BergerHenry ENT offers the safest and most advanced equipment and technology available today for the hearing impaired.
 We will advise and guide you through each step to improve your hearing and get you back to your daily life.